rob-d3v/ania-creators/README.md

 Animated avatar host for tutorials, explainers, YouTube, TikTok, or educational content.

 ### Chatbots & AI Assistants
 Create a visual face for your AI — connect TTS output to the avatar for automated responses via n8n or any automation pipeline.
+Define actions that the AI can trigger in response to specific events.

 ### Marketplace Publishing
 Build avatars and sell them on [aniamodels.shop](https://aniamodels.shop).
 Manage your public creator profile, set free or paid access, and reach users worldwide.